Simple and powerful concept that will help you think and execute better at work and personal life

 When we realized that the teams had chosen the wrong input metric—which was revealed via the WBR process—we changed the metric to reflect consumer demand instead.
 Over multiple WBR meetings, we asked ourselves, “If we work to change this selection metric, as currently defined, will it result in the desired output?”
 As we gathered more data and observed the business, this particular selection metric evolved over time from

-- number of detail pages, which we refined to
+They started with: number of detail pages.
+Which they refined to

 Model situations in your life or work using this model, it'll give you a useful perspective.